 Serving Suggestions

-Sometimes, I serve these scallops as an appetizer.
-But I usually serve them as an entree.
+Seared scallops make a great appetizer, but I usually serve them as an entree.
 They are so "meaty" and satisfying!

 I like to serve them on a bed of something that would soak up the delicious cooking juices.
 So, I often serve them on mashed cauliflower, cauliflower rice, zucchini noodles, or Hearts of Palm pasta.